merge/skulls/x230/README.md

 branch is _not_ meant to be stable.
 Use it for testing only.

 ## Flashing for the first time
-Especially for the first time, you must flash externally.
+* Especially for the first time, you must flash externally.
 See below for the details for using a Rapberry Pi, for example.
+* Make sure you have RAM that uses 1,5V, not 1,35V.
+Check the specification of your RAM module(s).

 ### flashrom chip config
 We (or our scripts) use [flashrom](https://flashrom.org/) for flashing.
 Run